 Perhaps the most alarming alert of the week concerns fake medicines containing nitazenes.
 Nitazenes are synthetic opioids often more potent than fentanyl, and they’re appearing in counterfeit pain-relief and other medications being sold through illicit online retailers.
 People purchasing these medicines are entirely unaware they’re obtaining highly dangerous substances.

 This week highlighted a growing concern that extends beyond illegal drugs into alcohol’s workplace impact.
-New research from the University of Stirling found that ambulance staff are frequently subjected to violence during alcohol-related callouts, with anxiety and frustration widespread among first responders.
-The study notes that alcohol-related callouts have knock-on effects for emergency response times to other patients.
+New research from the University of Stirling found that ambulance staff are frequently subjected to violence during alcohol-related callouts, with anxiety and frustration widespread amongst first responders.

 One paramedic recalled questioning whether he’d “make it home tonight” – a stark reminder that alcohol-fuelled incidents don’t just affect the individual consuming alcohol but create wider public safety risks.
 For employers in hospitality, emergency services, or any customer-facing role, this research underscores the importance of robust alcohol policies and management.